BJD1997/Azure-tenant-base-resources/README.md

-# Deploy base resources
+# Deploy managed app
-Deploy base resources in a empty tenant.
+Deploy an managed "app" which includes a wizard style deployment of the base resources.

-# Deployed resources
+# Resources inside te managed app
   - Virtual network
   - Premium Storage account with file share for FSLogix
   - Virtual network Gateway with public ip